smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ### Sample Data
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

-We will use the following tables of fruits and their quantities in our quest to understand the behavior of NULL markers.
+We will use the following tables of fruits and their quantities to understand the behavior of NULL markers.
 Using two tables of the same type gives us the best example for understanding NULL markers.
 We will work with this data throughout these exercises.

 **##TableA**
 | ID |  Fruit  | Quantity |